-Any proprietary funds, including internal service and fiduciary funds, including agency funds, are accounted for using the accrual basis of accounting.
+Any fiduciary funds, including agency funds, are accounted for using the accrual basis of accounting.
 Revenues are recognized when earned, and expenses when they are incurred.
 Claims incurred but not reported are included in payables and expenses.
 These funds are accounted for using an economic resources measurement focus.
+The agency funds are custodial in nature and involve no measurement of results of operations.